 In the sections below, we'll walk you through what liquid staking is, the risks involved, and how some liquid staking tokens (LSTs) like Origin Ether (OETH) minimize those risks to provide a safer experience.
 We’ll also compare liquid stakings pros and cons to other DeFi options.

-The concept of liquid staking is that it allows you to stake your crypto and earn rewards while keeping your capital liquid.
+Liquid staking allows you to stake your crypto and earn rewards while keeping your capital liquid.
+In other words, the “liquidity” liquid staking is known for is one of its biggest benefits.

 When you stake your tokens using traditional methods, they are locked up, meaning you can't use them for anything else.
 Liquid staking protocols change that by giving you a "liquid" token that represents your staked asset.
 You can trade, lend, or use these liquid tokens in other decentralized finance (DeFi) activities while still earning staking rewards.